waelk10/Metronome/README.md

 ## IMPORTANT NOTICE(S):
 1- I WILL NOT BE IMPLEMENTING ANY CoC(k)s.
 2- THIS REPO WILL BE MOVED TO ANOTHER SERVICE SOON - SOMETHING MORE LIBRE, BECAUSE M$ SUCKS AND HATES FREEDOM.

+https://notabug.org/wael/Metronome is the new repo where this app lives now, this code hosted on github will no longer be maintained

+DEPRICATED REPO!!
+DEPRICATED REPO!!